 A big part of early motherhood is waking up every few hours to tend to this new love of your life.
 And it’s so important to be well-rested to keep feeling that they remain the love of your lives!!
 Yoga won’t take away your sleepless nights, but Yoga can definitely help you deal with fatigue so much better.

-Diastatsis recti reduces the integrity and functional strength of the abdominal wall and can aggravate lower back pain and pelvic instability (especially because, we for months after, will be carrying an ever growing baby around).
+Diastasis recti reduces the integrity and functional strength of the abdominal wall and can aggravate lower back pain and pelvic instability (especially because, we for months after, will be carrying an ever-growing baby around).
 Separation in a previous pregnancy significantly increases the probability and severity of the condition in subsequent pregnancies.
 Women expecting more than one baby, petite women, those with a pronounced sway back, or with poor abdominal muscle tone are at greatest risk.
-Yoga therapy can gently help the abdominal muscle re-remember what they are, how they work, and regain their strength.
+Yoga therapy can gently help the abdominal muscle re-remember what they are, how they work and regain their strength.

 Yoga for your Baby

 A baby’s tiny digestive system is fragile and they can often experience problems.
 When your baby’s tummy is upset, putting him or her into a Yoga position where we bring the knees to the chest that will help eliminate gas.

 Babies cry for a variety of reasons.
 My husband and I would go through the diaper-gas-hunger-etc list.
 But if none of the usuals work, then simple breathing techniques making soothing sounds (“shhhhhh”) can not only calm the baby down but also avert the otherwise parent freakout!